Chevrolet Malibu: Ninth generation (2016)

-A few months ahead of the 2016 model arriving in dealerships, Chevrolet announced that the Malibu had hit a milestone, with more than 10 million sold worldwide since the car was introduced 51 years earlier.
+A few months ahead of the 2016 model arriving in dealerships, Chevrolet announced that the Malibu had hit a milestone, with more than 10 million sold worldwide since the nameplate was introduced in 1964.
 Outside of North America, the Malibu was also sold in China and South Korea.
-The pre-facelift model was also introduced in the Philippines in early 2018 and sold there until its discontinuation in 2021; the facelift version never appeared in the Philippines.
+The pre-facelift model was also introduced in the Philippines in early 2018, and was sold there until its discontinuation in 2021; the facelift version never appeared in the Philippines.

 For the 2017 model year, the 2.0-liter Ecotec turbocharged four-cylinder engine received a transmission upgrade from an eight-speed unit to a nine-speed unit, but the engine was no longer offered on the LT trim, making it exclusive to the Premier trim.